The Home Depot (NYSE:HD) Price Target Raised to $350.00

-The Home Depot (NYSE:HD) had its target price upped by Raymond James from $305.00 to $350.00 in a research report sent to investors on Thursday morning, Analyst Price Targets reports.
-The brokerage currently has an outperform rating on the home improvement retailer’s stock.
+The Home Depot (NYSE:HD) had its target price hoisted by Raymond James from $305.00 to $350.00 in a research report sent to investors on Wednesday morning, Benzinga reports.
+They currently have an outperform rating on the home improvement retailer’s stock.

-HD has been the subject of a number of other research reports.
-Morgan Stanley boosted their price target on The Home Depot from $320.00 to $340.00 and gave the company an overweight rating in a report on Tuesday, May 11th.
-JPMorgan Chase & Co. upped their target price on The Home Depot from $285.00 to $330.00 and gave the stock an overweight rating in a report on Monday, April 26th.
-Loop Capital upped their target price on The Home Depot from $310.00 to $350.00 and gave the stock a buy rating in a report on Monday, April 19th.
-Citigroup upped their target price on The Home Depot from $288.00 to $375.00 in a report on Tuesday, May 4th.
-Finally, Credit Suisse Group restated a buy rating and set a $319.00 target price on shares of The Home Depot in a report on Thursday, March 25th.
-Five investment analysts have rated the stock with a hold rating and twenty-five have assigned a buy rating to the company.
-The stock has an average rating of Buy and an average target price of $314.68.
+Several other research analysts have also commented on the company.
+Wells Fargo & Company lifted their price target on The Home Depot from $330.00 to $360.00 in a research report on Wednesday, May 5th.
+Jefferies Financial Group boosted their target price on The Home Depot from $325.00 to $374.00 and gave the company a buy rating in a research report on Friday, May 14th.
+Piper Sandler raised their price target on The Home Depot from $290.00 to $310.00 and gave the stock a neutral rating in a research report on Wednesday.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on shares of The Home Depot from $288.00 to $375.00 and gave the company a buy rating in a research report on Monday, May 10th.
+Finally, UBS Group raised their target price on shares of The Home Depot from $305.00 to $350.00 and gave the stock a buy rating in a report on Tuesday, April 20th.
+Five investment analysts have rated the stock with a hold rating and twenty-five have issued a buy rating to the company’s stock.
+The Home Depot presently has a consensus rating of Buy and a consensus target price of $322.70.

-The business also recently declared a quarterly dividend, which was paid on Thursday, March 25th.
-Shareholders of record on Thursday, March 11th were given a dividend of $1.65 per share.
-This is an increase from The Home Depot’s previous quarterly dividend of $1.50.
-This represents a $6.60 annualized dividend and a yield of 2.04%.
-The ex-dividend date of this dividend was Wednesday, March 10th.
-The Home Depot’s dividend payout ratio (DPR) is currently 64.39%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, June 17th.
+Investors of record on Thursday, June 3rd will be issued a dividend of $1.65 per share.
+This represents a $6.60 annualized dividend and a yield of 2.09%.
+The ex-dividend date of this dividend is Wednesday, June 2nd.
+The Home Depot’s payout ratio is 64.39%.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Flagship Private Wealth LLC acquired a new stake in The Home Depot during the 4th quarter worth about $32,000.
-Westchester Capital Management Inc. acquired a new stake in The Home Depot during the 4th quarter worth about $33,000.
-Winch Advisory Services LLC grew its position in The Home Depot by 139.6% during the 4th quarter.
-Winch Advisory Services LLC now owns 127 shares of the home improvement retailer’s stock worth $34,000 after purchasing an additional 74 shares during the period.
-Elmwood Wealth Management Inc. acquired a new stake in The Home Depot during the 1st quarter worth about $41,000.
-Finally, Johnson Midwest Financial LLC acquired a new stake in The Home Depot during the 4th quarter worth about $40,000.
-68.71% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently made changes to their positions in HD.
+FMR LLC boosted its holdings in shares of The Home Depot by 1.8% in the 4th quarter.
+FMR LLC now owns 21,267,809 shares of the home improvement retailer’s stock valued at $5,649,155,000 after buying an additional 372,183 shares in the last quarter.
+Geode Capital Management LLC grew its stake in shares of The Home Depot by 2.1% during the first quarter.
+Geode Capital Management LLC now owns 16,836,576 shares of the home improvement retailer’s stock worth $5,125,258,000 after acquiring an additional 349,484 shares during the last quarter.
+Bank of New York Mellon Corp increased its holdings in shares of The Home Depot by 11.7% during the first quarter.
+Bank of New York Mellon Corp now owns 12,190,230 shares of the home improvement retailer’s stock valued at $3,721,069,000 after acquiring an additional 1,272,539 shares in the last quarter.
+Norges Bank purchased a new position in shares of The Home Depot in the 4th quarter valued at approximately $3,153,816,000.
+Finally, Morgan Stanley raised its position in shares of The Home Depot by 2.9% in the 1st quarter.
+Morgan Stanley now owns 11,343,414 shares of the home improvement retailer’s stock valued at $3,462,577,000 after purchasing an additional 314,841 shares during the last quarter.
+68.71% of the stock is currently owned by institutional investors and hedge funds.

 About The Home Depot